1977 Allentown mayoral election: Legacy

-Fischl would refuse to seek re-election to a second term, stepping down as mayor in 1982.
-Fischl would clash frequently with the city's Republican establishment, basing his tenure on keeping taxes as low as possible.
+Fischl did not seek re-election to a second term, stepping down as mayor in 1982.
+He clashed frequently with the city's Republican establishment, basing his tenure on keeping taxes as low as possible.
 He slashed taxes even more for local small businesses, however, after a heated series of exchanges over increasing property taxes to cover the operating cost of the city's ambulances the city council bypassed Fischl to pass the increase, with Fischl announcing his refusal to a second term shortly after.
-He would go on to be named to the Pennsylvania Public Utility Commission in 1984.
+He went on to be named to the Pennsylvania Public Utility Commission in 1984.
 In 1991 he was named to the National Football Foundation's Lehigh Valley Chapter's hall of fame.
-Fischl died on October 12, 2016, at the age of 89.
+He died on October 12, 2016, at the age of 89.